 Volterra Tuscany, Italy Travel Guide

-Hiring a car is the most flexible method for exploring multiple Tuscan hill towns; links for public transport between them can be limited.
+Hiring a car is the most flexible method for exploring multiple Tuscan hill towns; links for public transportation between them can be limited.
 Regional buses connect Volterra to The Town of fine towers, Siena, and train stations for Pisa and Florence.

 Choosing between structured tours and independent travel shapes your exploration of Tuscany.